Giorgio Ruffolo

-Giorgio Ruffolo (14 August 1926 – 16 February 2023) was an Italian economist, journalist and politician who held several government posts and was the minister of environment for five years between 1987 and 1992 in four successive cabinets.
-He was a member of the now defunct Italian Socialist Party and a significant socialist intellectual.
+Giorgio Ruffolo (14 August 1926 – 16 February 2023) was an Italian economist, journalist and politician who held several government posts and was the Minister of the Environment for five years between 1987 and 1992 in four successive cabinets.
+He was a member of the now defunct Italian Socialist Party (PSI) and a significant socialist intellectual.
 He is known to be the founder of economic planning in Italy.